Do you need a mask outdoors?Expert weighted | ExBulletin

 However, he emphasized that low risk does not mean that there is no risk.

-Just as you breathe smoke outdoors when you’re near a smoker, spending a lot of time near an outdoor carrier is unlikely to get you infected with Covid.
+Just as you inhale smoke outdoors when you are near a smoker, you are less likely to get COVID if you stay for a long time.
+Proximity For outdoor carriers.

-Currently, there are many studies that have attempted to quantify the risk of Covid infection outdoors.
+Currently, there are many studies that have attempted to quantify the risk of outdoor COVID infection.

 Last October, Chinese researchers compiled information on 7,324 cases and published a treatise in Indoor Air that included information on where the virus was caught.